fleetdm/fleet/docs/3-Contribution/5-Releasing-Fleet.md

 make docker-push-release
 ```

 6. Publish the new version of `fleetctl` on NPM.
-Update the version in the [package.json](../../tools/fleetctl-npm/package.json) and publish with `npm publish`.
+Run `npm publish` in the [fleetctl-npm](../../tools/fleetctl-npm/) directory.
 Note that NPM does not allow replacing a package without creating a new version number.
 Take care to get things correct before running `npm publish`!

 7. Announce the release in the #fleet channel of [osquery Slack](https://osquery.slack.com/join/shared_invite/zt-h29zm0gk-s2DBtGUTW4CFel0f0IjTEw#/).
+Using `@here` requires admin permissions, so typically this announcement will be done by `@zwass`.

+Announce the release via blog post (on Medium) and Twitter (linking to blog post).

+8. Crack open a beer and wonder why we haven't yet automated this process.
+Cheers!